mfeniseycopes/Networking-Primer/README.md

 ## How to use

 Well, you don't really use it, but if you are brand new to computer networking, start from the beginning.
-Otherwise, just read what tickles you.
+Otherwise, just read what interests you.

 ## Contents